ManuelMaciel/adoptapy-back/README.md

 ### Example

-Let's start by making a `GET` request to get a list of all the adoption posts:
+Let's start by making a `GET` request to get the entire list of adoption posts:

 `https://adoptapy.herokuapp.com/api/adoptions/list`

-Here is the response :
+This is the response:

 ```json
 "data": [